 None of these good things make up for Ephron seemingly telling Ferrell to ad-lib scenes and then choosing his worst takes for the final cut.
 If the insipid selections in the film–a lot of Bewitched seems like Ferrell’s mocking himself–are the best Ferrell came up with… I can’t even imagine the worst ones.

-For such a high concept–Kidman’s a witch starring in a relaunched “Bewitched” series–the Ephron sisters don’t come up with anything good.
-It should be a no brainer, but they can’t even figure out the concept has to play out real time.
+For such a high concept–witch Kidman stars in a relaunched “Bewitched” series–the Ephron sisters don’t come up with anything good.
+It should be a no brainer, but they can’t even figure out the concept has to play out im real time.

 Particularly terrible are Kristin Chenoweth and Jason Schwartzman.
 Especially Schwartzman.